Accessibility statement

 Biography

-I teach undergraduate and master’s modules relating to sociology of education, policy, social justice, research methods and citizenship education.
-In addition, I supervise undergraduate, postgraduate taught and PhD students.
-I am also currently Associate Programme Leader for the department’s BA in Sociology/Education.
+I teach undergraduate and master’s modules relating to sociology of education, political economy of education, childhood and youth, research methods and citizenship education.
+I also supervise undergraduate, postgraduate taught and PhD students.

 Research